bwilkins/togglr/README.md

 1. Run `bundle install`
 1. Run `bundle exec rails generate togglr:install` to generate a default initialiser and toggles yml file

+## ActiveRecord Repository
+In order to use the ActiveRecord Repository (in a rails 3/4 app - obviously)

+1. run the generator to generate migration which will create the table for persisting toggles' state: `bundle exec rails generate togglr:active_record`
+1. inspect the generated migration (in `db/migrate/???_create_togglr_toggles.rb`) and run: `bundle exec rake db:migrate`
+1. Add to the repositories list in the initialiser: `config.repositories = ['Togglr::ActiveRecord::Repository']`

 ## Config

 ```